IslamZaoui/TwittChatApp/README.md

 ## More Info About Twitt

-This app will take the lead from Zuck and Musk to be the best chat app in the world of its amazing features like Simple, Laggy, and Vulnerable by default
+This app will take the lead from Zuck and Musk to be the best chat app in the world of its amazing features like Simple, Laggy, and Vulnerable by default this is my first try to make a real-time chat app

 ## Developing

-this project is ready to deploy to Vercel and Pocketbase is hosted in https://hop.io/ as a Docker container
+this project is currently deployed to Vercel https://twitt-chat-app.vercel.app/ and Pocketbase is hosted in https://hop.io/ as a Docker container

 ## Lincense